DineWithMe/Development-Tools/Front End/README.md

 In the world of internet, we all at the mercy of Google (joke, Google actually want related site to be discover).
 To improve your Google search ranking, you need to tell Google what your site are and the way to do so is to let Google crawl your page and understand your content as much as possible.

 But when you send a React page, you are actually sending skeleton html page with no content for Google to crawl, the content only available after client finish render it, here is why server side rendering shine.
-Yes, google is improving client side rendering crawling algorithm but that is still not enough. plus aside from SEO, there are still number of reasons to use Next.
+Yes, google is improving client side rendering crawling algorithm but that is still not enough.

 Why we need client side rendering?
 Basically 1 reason: user interactive.